 “It’s a bit complicated.
 Don’t worry about it at all.
 You will feel a significant pain at the base of your neck, but I’ll warn you before that occurs.”

 Michael was about to lose every ounce of respect he had garnered from me today.
-He was one of the most amazing people I’d ever met, but that was due to his honesty and straightforwardness.
+He was one of the most personable people I’d ever met, but that was due to his honesty and straightforwardness.
 His decision to remain ambiguous at the most crucial and frightening part of the process scared me a bit.
 Did I just say scared?
 That wasn’t a good sign.
 I’m only scared when it’s rational to be so, and now was not a time where fear should be rational.
 I needed more.

 I sat up in my chair and looked directly at Michael.
 “Michael, I need to know what’s going to happen to me.”